danaevenhaim/testing-app/README.md

-# REMOVE the previous line
+# remove the previous line